suchipi/hex-engine/packages/website/docs/api-2d.md

 `mutateInto(other: { x: number; y: number })`

-Mutate this Point by setting its x and y values to the values found on the provided object.
+Mutate this Vector by setting its x and y values to the values found on the provided object.

-> In versions prior to 0.0.1, this method only accepted other Point instances (though they were called Vec2 instances back then).
+> In versions prior to 0.0.1, this method only accepted other Vector instances (though they were called Vec2 instances back then).

 ##### normalize

 > Available since version: 0.2.0

-`normalize(): Point`
+`normalize(): Vector`

-Create a new Point by normalizing the magnitude of this one (setting it to 1).
+Create a new Vector by normalizing the magnitude of this one (setting it to 1).

 ##### normalizeMutate